melissak515/Final-Project/debug-log.md

 ENTRY 4 (Nov 25):
 The coding language is a bit confusing.
 I think it's restricting my project.
 On another note, I've decided to create another pattern besides the arrows.

+ENTRY 5 (Dec 6):
+Framer doesn't recognize a layer named "orange 2."
+It sees "orange" and "2" as separate beings.
+My code refused to work until I changed the layer named to "orange2."